Parachuters/DivvyUpDocs/developer_guide.md

 *   **Mobile**: Located in `./mobile`.
     *   `npm run dev:mobile`: Run only the mobile app.

 ## 5. Contribution Workflow

-We follow the standard **Forking Workflow**.
+We follow a **Branching Workflow** where contributors create feature branches against the main repository and open pull requests from those branches.

-1.  **Sync with Upstream**:
+1.  **Sync with `main`**:
-    Always start by making sure your local main is up to date.
+    Always start by making sure your local `main` is up to date.
     ```bash
     git checkout main
-    git pull upstream main
+    git pull origin main
     ```

 2.  **Create a Branch**: